Paleo Chocolate Syrup

 - Salt– you always need a just a pinch of salt to level out the sweetness.

 We have a few other yummy mix-ins to jazz any drink up:

 Pin the image below to save this Paleo Chocolate Syrup recipe for later!

 - Combine all ingredients in a medium saucepan and place over high heat.

 - Whisk to combine while cooking and bring to a boil.

 - When it comes to a boil it will rise, if it looks like it is going to boil over, take it off the heat quickly to stir and come back down, then return to the heat.
-Boil for about 3 minutes until the coconut sugar has dissolved.
+Boil for about 3 minutes (starting the timer when bubbles start) until the coconut sugar has dissolved.